darren-chiu/darren-chiu.github.io/_pages/cv.md

 Work experience
 ======
-* Summer 2020 (Online): Research and Development Intern @ Percassist Corporation
+* Summer 2020: Research and Development Intern @ Percassist Corporation
   * Aided in research and development of a QRS detection algorithm in MATLAB
   * Wrote C code to emulate real time version of algorithm
   * Created MATLAB application to visualize algorithm output